Social Media Safety Education

-During our 45-minute session, we cover important safety topics within the social media realm and instill an understanding that there are adult predators online who may be attempting to lure kids into running away, which can have devastating consequences.
-This presentation arms students with information necessary to be aware of what red flags to look for, how to respond, and also provides a pathway for any students who may have already been victimized online, so they know there is help out there, and where to find it.
+This is an online program, designed to take students about 45 minutes to complete, covering important safety topics within the safety media realm to instill an understanding that there are adult predators online who may be attempting to lure kids into running away, which can have devastating consequences.
+This course arms students with information necessary to be aware of what red flags to look for, how to respond, and also provides a pathway for any students who may have already been victimized, so they know there is help out there and where to find it.

 - Choosing when to post online, via text or apps, and why those choices matter

 - Unintended consequences of sexting and other online communications